Eliasmatheussouza/Eliasmatheussouza/README.md

 ## Hi, I'm Matheus! 👋

-I'm a junior data scientist with knowledge of Python, R, SQL, and BI tools.
+I'm a data scientist with knowledge of Python, R, SQL, and BI tools.

 - 🙍🏻‍♂️ *LLM Engineer* at [Turing](https://www.turing.com/)
 - 📝 Bachelor's degree in International Business
 - 🌍 Learning new skills and exploring data-driven solutions is my passion
-- 🖥️ I am currently diving into *Databricks*, *BigQuery*, *Snowflake*, and *Machine Learning*
+- 🖥️ I am currently diving into *Databricks*, *BigQuery*, *Docker*, *Airflow*, and *Machine Learning*

 ###
 <div display="inline">